rajivjani/Profitability-Analysis-using-EXCEL/README.md

 Our Task is to find out Profitability using various functions in Excel.

-Functions used: Pivot Table, Charts, SUMIFS,V-Lookup, Power Pivot
+Functions used: Pivot Table, Charts, SUMIFS,COUNTIFS,AVERAGEIFS,V-Lookup, Power Pivot, Data Validation